AdeebKhan25/Messenger/README.md

 # Messenger App

 Welcome to the **Messenger App**!
-This application allows users to chat in real-time, send messages, and share files.
+This application allows users to chat in real time, send messages, and share files.
 Built with modern web technologies, it provides a seamless and interactive messaging experience.

 ## Features